 Of products (notice that we don’t say life insurance policies) are called accidental death policies and will only provide a death benefit to an insured’s beneficiary if they die from an “accidental cause” such as a:

-Which means that they won’t provide coverage in the event that you die from cancer, heart disease, stroke or an organ failure which would be the most likely cause of death to someone who has been diagnosed with Amyloid disease.
+This means that they won’t provide coverage if you die from cancer, heart disease, stroke, or organ failure, which would be the most likely cause of death for someone who has been diagnosed with Amyloid disease.
 This is why these “types” of policies aren’t all that popular for folks looking to purchase a TRUE life insurance policy.

 But…

-That may also be available to some folks who have been diagnosed with ALS will be a Guaranteed Issue Life Insurance Policy.
+Another option that may also be available to some folks who have been diagnosed with ALS will be a Guaranteed Issue Life Insurance Policy.
 Now, these types of life insurance policies are TRUE life insurance policies.
-The problem is, these “types” of life insurance policies are going to contain a few restrictions that won’t be found within your typical term or whole life insurance policies and could be a “deal-breaker” for some.
+The problem is that these “types” of life insurance policies will contain a few restrictions that won’t be found within your typical term or whole life insurance policies and could be a “deal-breaker” for some.

 You see, unlike accidental death policies…